KangLin/RabbitRemoteControl/README.md

 -----------------------------------------------------------------------

 ## Introduction

-Rabbit Remote Control is a cross-platform, multi-protocol remote control software.
+Rabbit Remote Control is a open-source, cross-platform, multi-protocol remote control software.

 **Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.